niroshan/niroshan/README.md

 ### ⚡ Fun fact

 My wife is a professional dancer and thought we should do something fun for our First Dance at our Wedding.
-I on the other hand am NOT a dancer in anyway shape or form... enjoy...
+I, on the other hand, am NOT a dancer in any way, shape or form... enjoy...

 [![All things should be attempted atleast once](http://img.youtube.com/vi/zHpONO7pcEQ/0.jpg)](http://www.youtube.com/watch?v=zHpONO7pcEQ "All things should be attempted atleast once!")